 The beech forests and historic goldfields of Victoria Forest Park offer an excellent range of day walking opportunities.
-All of these tracks can be reached within 30min drive from Reefton.
+All of these tracks are within 30min drive from Reefton.
 They range from short and well graded tracks to full day wilderness walking.
-All of them offer a taste of Reefton's facinating history.
+All of them offer a taste of Reefton's fascinating history.

 Some of these tracks can be ridden by mountain bike, see Reefton mountain bike tracks.

 These walks are well graded and are between 15min and 1 hr 30 min in duration.

 Alborns coal mine truck